zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 QR codes that can be used in ComfyUI ComfyUI or that can be saved and used in other applications or in other contexts.

+The second node can create colorful QR codes and round corners can be added.
+The third node can be used to integrate logos or image in the QR code.

+One idea I have since discarded is the ability to invert the created images.
+Especially with the QR code with logo, this idea no longer makes sense.

 ## Node Preview

 ![image](https://github.com/user-attachments/assets/ddaeabac-883c-4677-b953-fc7be83f2900)

+# Special Features

+A special feature of the second node is the ability to add round corners to the QR code.

 ## To-Do